g-grimmer/RiverDetectWood/README.md

 ```
 In this function :
 - `input_tiff_path` is the orthophotograph path
-- `output_tiff_text_pathù is the path of various textures calculated on the orthophotograph
+- `output_tiff_text_path` is the path of various textures calculated on the orthophotograph
-- `output_tiff_merge_pathù is the path of orthophotograph that contains all indexes
+- `output_tiff_merge_path` is the path of orthophotograph that contains all indexes
 - `model_path`is the random forest model file path
 - `output_corrected_path` is the classification result path
 - `output_shapefile_path` is the path of shapefile layer that contains the dead wood polygons without metrics